janoma/study/variadic/README.md

-Some examples aroud variadic templates and template metaprogramming.
+Some examples around variadic templates and template metaprogramming.